Last Generation Theology: Robert Brinsmead

 Robert D. Brinsmead came from a family that were a part of the Seventh Day Adventist Reform Movement, a German splinter group that broke away from the Seventh-day Adventist Church in the World War I era over military service and conscription.
 They rejoined the mainstream church when he was 10.

 Richard Schwarz later wrote of Brinsmead and his supporters, "Although there had been dissident groups in the church from its start, none was more troublesome to Adventist leaders than [Brinsmead's]".
 According to Schwarz, this background gave him a disposition that was skeptical towards church leadership; although this assertion was removed when Floyd Greenleaf revised Schwarz' work.

 Robert D. Brinsmead during the 1960s advocated a form of perfectionism which he described as the "[Sanctuary] Awakening" message, which was picked up and supported by some in a conservative wing known as "historic Adventism".
 He distorted the Adventist view of Sanctification by injecting the idea that Ellen White supported sinless perfection by self which some supporters of LGT in the "historic Adventists", are accused of presenting in their teachings or writings.

 He visited the United States throughout the 1960s, holding retreats and seminars to teach his message.
 He struck a receptive chord in "historic Adventists", as Brinsmead and his colleagues were convinced that they were recovering the original core message of the founders of 19th-century Seventh-day Adventism.

 During the 1970s he abandoned this position and began to emphasize the 16th-century Protestant principle of justification by faith alone but then in the 1980s began to advocate a liberal Christianity theology.
 He subsequently rejected many of the Adventist beliefs such as in the Sabbath and left the Adventist church and eventually rejected many orthodox Christian teachings.

 Most 21st-century Last Generation Theology writers and supporters are not longer aware of the links of their theology to Brinsmead and the controversies of the 1960s and 1970s.

 Criticism of LGT

-Critics of LGT bring up the following points: